Ace in the Hole (1951 film): Legacy

-The 1992 The Simpsons episode "Radio Bart" largely references the storyline of Ace in the Hole, featuring Bart Simpson lowering a portable radio into a well, and using a wireless microphone to broadcast his voice from it.
-He convinces the public that a boy named "Timmy O'Toole" had fallen into it, prompting news coverage and charity campaigns.
+The 1992 The Simpsons episode "Radio Bart" largely parallels the storyline of Ace in the Hole, with Bart Simpson convincing the public that a boy named "Timmy O'Toole" had fallen into a well, prompting news coverage and charity campaigns.
 Writer Jon Vitti noted that series creator Matt Groening "came in out of nowhere and just gave me, start to finish, the whole story."